Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

+\textit{Focus Group Results}.
 The focus group provided insight into the needs of qualitative researchers with different levels of expertise with computer supported analysis.
-We used thematic analysis to review the results.
-We report here on the most prominent needs that emerged.
+We used a thematic analysis approach to review the focus group results.
+We report here on the most prominent themes from our analysis.

-\textbf{Mental model need: Rank state needs to be inspectable.} In our tested design, Rank state was coupled directly to a single group.
-When the group was updated, the Rank changed.
-Individual documents within the group could be selected to weight the Rank search vector closer to that document.
-This confused participants about the state of the Rank.
-We decided that the Rank inputs and outputs needed a more explicit visual representation and decoupled from a single group, allowing for multiple input sources.

-\textbf{Mental model need: Use direct manipulation for all features, including workspace interactions}.
-Participants expected more features to use direct manipulation such as drag-n-drop, infinite canvas, and organizing documents.

-\textbf{Mental model need: Clarify the exploration metaphors onscreen}.
-For example, participants wondered whether they were being \italicquoteinline{dropped off in the landscape} of documents and \italicquoteinline{going down different paths} (P7).
-If so, they wanted a record of the paths and some way to compare paths directly onscreen.
-Participants agreed that \italicquoteinline{seeing it} and \italicquoteinline{understanding how close documents are to each other in space [is important].} (P1)

-\textbf{Feature need: Support set operations and filtering}.
-Participants were most familiar and received direct training in keyword manipulation.
-Therefore, they were familiar with set operators and wanted to use them to gain confidence that they were being thorough enough in their search.

-\textbf{Conceptual need: Confidence in path saturation}.
-Participants agreed that they did not need to show total path \textit{exhaustion}, rather, they needed a sense of \textit{saturation} and demonstrable information power.
-Their imagination of the use case for Teleoscope was for data curation, which did not mean finding every piece of relevant data but instead finding enough \textit{representative} samples of data.

-\textbf{Conceptual need: Explaining the methodology to reviewers}.
-Participants were concerned about how to explain the Teleoscope process to reviewers at a high level, but were not concerned with the details of the Teleoscope process.
-As long as they had a clear metric that they could point reviewers to (e.g., a paper that describes the metric), they did not particularly care about which metric to use.
-This was a defensive publication strategy: in some qualitative papers, keyword searches are reported on directly to demonstrate that they had reached saturation or sufficient information power.
-Large data sets and less of a value of statistical rigour for reviewers means that any reasonable metric could be argued for and used.